 Under Priti Patel’s new proposals, people who have fled persecution and are hoping for asylum in the UK find themselves in a surprisingly similar position to the toys in the claw machine:

-Like the aliens in the claw machine, the people living in refugee camps or waiting in limbo elsewhere in the countries they have fled to, have no agency in whether they are selected to go to “a better place.”
+Like the aliens in the claw machine, the people living in refugee camps or waiting in limbo elsewhere in the countries they fled have no agency in whether they are selected to go to “a better place.”
 They cannot apply to be resettled in the UK (or elsewhere) and must rely on the lottery of being selected by a mysterious and life-changing grabber – only a fraction of 1% are selected.
 It is yet another element of the lives of refugees over which they have no control.

 Priti Patel’s new proposals mean that many (possibly most) people who actually try to travel to the UK to claim asylum will be deemed to be entering the country “illegally”.
-Under the 1951 Geneva Convention Concerning the Treatment of Refugees it is made clear that a person should not be penalised for entering a country via clandestine means to claim asylum.
+Under the 1951 Geneva Convention Concerning the Treatment of Refugees, it is made clear that a person should not be penalised for entering a country via clandestine means to claim asylum.
 The new proposals would penalise people deemed to have entered the UK illegally by precluding them from full refugee status (even when they are judged to have a valid claim), refusing them access to public funds, and potentially removing them from the UK after 30 months.
-Of course, it may be that the actual implementation of the new policy measures is so narrow that it only affects a small number of people.
+But, of course, it may be that the actual implementation of the new policy measures is so narrow that it only affects a small number of people.

-It is also not clear the new approach will significantly discourage people from making the journey.
-Simply announcing that the only legal route to refugee status in the UK is to sit and wait in a refugee camp (or similar) – hoping to be one of tiny fraction of people selected by the bureaucratic claw machine – does not remove the motivations people may have to seek asylum in Britain rather than elsewhere, such as being able to speak the language or having connections here, for example.
+It is also not clear whether the new approach will significantly discourage people from making the journey.
+Simply announcing that the only legal route to refugee status in the UK is to sit and wait in a refugee camp (or similar) – hoping to be one of a tiny fraction of people selected by the bureaucratic claw machine – does not remove the motivations people may have to seek asylum in Britain rather than elsewhere, such as being able to speak the language or having connections here, for example.

 And by leaving the EU and withdrawing from the Dublin agreement with our European neighbours, Britain also faces bigger challenges in returning asylum seekers who have arrived from France or our other coastal neighbours.
 So, as well as potentially placing the UK at risk of being perceived to be in contravention of the Refugee Convention, these new measures may also fail to reduce numbers significantly.